-Habitat: Dry to moist meadows and open woods, moderate to high elevations in the mountains
+Habitat: Dry to moist meadows and open woods, from the lowlands to subalpine areas.

 Conservation Status: Not of concern